lovrosdu/klor/doc/02-syntax.md

 Role expressions mentioned above are just one particular kind of compound expression.

 As is customary in Lisps, list compound expressions are treated as applications of operators, which can be **functions** or **special operators**.
-In contrast, **non-list compound expression** (vectors, maps and sets) don't have a similar special interpretation and are instead used to construct a collection of the corresponding type, like in Clojure.
+In contrast, **non-list compound expressions** (vectors, maps and sets) don't have a similar special interpretation and are instead used to construct a collection of the corresponding type, like in Clojure.

 Schematically, the following is an overview of the syntax of a choreographic expression `<expr>`: